Academic structure of A Level courses

 We set very high expectations and expect our students to work hard; teaching staff are highly qualified, very experienced, and class sizes are small.
 We offer a wide range of subjects, each being taught for around 5-6 hours per week.

 Most of our courses are Edexcel but we use OCR and AQA for a small number of subjects.
-The Programmes of Study for each subject can be found on our website.
+The course summaries/syllabus, and Programmes of Study for each subject can be found on the A Level Subject page here.

-Students take four subjects in Year 12 and most continue these into Year 13 although it is possible to take an AS in one subject at the end of Year 12 and continue with three A levels into Year 13.
+Students generally take four subjects in Year 12 and most continue three into Year 13.
 The College makes every effort to accommodate different subject combinations, allowing students to follow courses suited to their skills, interests and future plans.

 Students are set target grades based on GCSE performance and monitored regularly against them with exams held four times per year.
 There is no study leave in year 12 with teaching continuing until the end of term in early July.
 Revision classes are held during holiday periods.
 To be enrolled on an A level course we would normally expect B grades at GCSE in the equivalent subjects, however individual circumstances can be discussed.